Tax Day 2017 Freebies: Where To Get Deals & Discounts Today?

 Jet Blue: Tax Day 2017 is actually the first-year Jet Blue is offering a freebie.
 If you owe the IRS taxes this year, you can fill out a form on the website to be entered in a contest.
 The contest is going to award 1,000 free Jet Blue flights.
 You can enter once per day between now and the 25th.

-Planet Fitness: You can acquire a couple for a free HydroMassage at participating gyms.
+Planet Fitness: You can acquire a coupon for a free HydroMassage at participating gyms.
 The coupon is good through April 22.

 We were talking to Zack over at Planet Fitness in Springfield about a tax day freebie they are giving out.
 It's… https://t.co/rZlLlxOH8D